WalletConnect/walletconnect-docs/docs/csharp/core/pairing-api.md

 Create a Metadata object.
 It will describe your application and define its appearance in a web browser.
 Then configure the Pair instance with a metadata object you have instantiated.

+Every project needs to obtain a Project ID from [WalletConnect Cloud](https://cloud.walletconnect.com/).

 ```csharp
 var core = new CoreModule(new CoreOptions() { ProjectId = "...", Name = "my-app" });
 core.Pairing.Configure(new Metadata()